StratosphereStudios/777/README.md

 **Q: How can I contribute to this aircraft?**

-A: Please use the [github issue page](https://github.com/StratosphereStudios/777/issues) if you find a problem.
+A: Please use the [Github issue page](https://github.com/StratosphereStudios/777/issues) if you find a problem.
 Please add details if your issue is already listed.
 Feel free to fork this repository and help improve the aircraft.

 ### Installation
 Just extract the folder and move it to your X-Plane aircraft folder.
 For stable releases, look [here](https://github.com/StratosphereStudios/777/releases), and for all the latest updates, go [here](https://github.com/StratosphereStudios/777), click the green "Code" button, then click Download Zip"